 |Copy Your Search|

-A basic search will work well while you are searching for broad topics or if you are just looking for books and ebooks.
-However, you might want to consider using the Advanced Search option especially when looking to for information which focuses on a specific aspect of a topic, or while searching for journal articles.
+A basic search will work well when searching for broad topics or if you are just looking for books and ebooks.
+However, consider using the Advanced Search option, especially when looking for information which focuses on a specific aspect of a topic, or while searching for journal articles.